International Vaccine Allocation: An Optimization Framework: SEIR Model

-The equation for $S^V$ is similar to that for $S$, but vaccinated individuals are infected at a smaller rate because of the multiplier $p^r$.
-From $E$ (or $E^V$), the rate into $I$ (or $I^V$) is $r^I$ and the rate out of $I$ (or $I^V$) is $r^d$.
-The units of these rates are per day, so that in steady state the time spent in the infectious state is $1/r^d$ days.
+In these equations, $\beta(t)$ is the infection rate for unvaccinated individuals ($S$), while $p^r\beta(t)$ is the smaller infection rate for vaccinated ($S^V$).
+From $E$ (or $E^V$), the rate into $I$ (or $I^V$) is $r^I$ and the rate out of $I$ (or $I^V$) is $\gamma$.
+The units of these rates are per day, so that in steady state the time spent in the infectious state is $1/\gamma$ days.
 The total rate out of state $I$ (or $I^V$) is split with proportion $p^D$ (or $p_V^D$) dying and the rest recovering.